23rd Intelligence Squadron welcomes new commander

 |0

-This work, 23rd Intelligence Squadron welcomes new commander [Image 3 of 3], by SrA Mark Colmenares, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 23rd Intelligence Squadron welcomes new commander, by SrA Mark Colmenares, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT